 - When the socca is done resting, place the baking sheet with the vegetables on the top rack of the preheated oven and set timer for 10 minutes.

 - By now, the vegetable time should be up.
-Reduce oven temperature to 400 degrees F, add asparagus to the vegetable sheet, and place on the second rack of the oven.
+Reduce oven temperature to 400 degrees F, add the asparagus to the vegetable baking sheet, and place on the second rack of the oven.
 Place the socca rounds on the top rack.

 - Bake for 10 minutes then remove both pans from oven.
 If using cheese, set oven to low broil now.
 If not, leave on 400.